 Featured Online Schools

-If you are interested in a broader overview of distance learning information visit our ranking of the best colleges online.
+Students interested in a broader overview of distance learning information can visit our ranking of the best colleges online.

 - Tuition Per Credit: $380

 Capella University offers an M.Ed. in educational administration leadership that consists of 46 quarter credits.
 Required classes include survey of research methodology, assessment and improvement of instruction, and personnel administration.
 Learners also take school leadership and management practices.
 Students must also complete six credits in an internship setting to gain real-world experience.

 The degree benefits educators who want to assume leadership responsibilities in the school system.
 The curriculum focuses on the principal’s role in communicating, developing, and implementing a school program that aligns with district priorities.
 Courses run on accelerated 10-week blocks, which typically require 10-12 hours of study per week.
 Full-time students can earn their degree in as little as 1-1.5 years.

 Capella designs its online degrees with maximum flexibility for working professionals.
 Entry dates are available throughout the year.
 Students with previous academic work may transfer up to 12 credits into the program.
 This degree is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is nationally recognized by the Educational Leadership Constituents Council (ELCC).